moecherry99/AlexCherryFinalYearProject/README.md

 The health of the player is restored by 20 plus the level of the player multiplied by 2. **For example** : The players level is 4, if they use a potion at this level they will heal 20 + (4 x 2) health, equaling 28 health.
 This is so that potions will not lose their effectiveness the higher the level of the player.
 This is an important game balance issue that was addressed as bug testers had no incentive to keep leveling due to this.
 Calling this function will deduct 1 potion from the potion count.

 ### Skill System
 The weapon in the game has a skill that can be activated with the keyboard shortcut '**R**'.
 This has a cooldown of 3 seconds when used, and will drain the health of an enemy and deal more damage to it, giving the player 25 health every time it is used.
 This is done by simply adding the health to the players stat and updating the health bar slider variable.
 The cooldown works in the way that every time it is activated, the key can't be pressed again until the timer of 3 seconds bypasses.
-There is a text object in the games UI that symbolizes this as well, so it will notify the player when the "**Drain Skill**" is ready to be used.
+There is a text object in the games UI that symbolizes this as well, so it will notify the player when the **Drain Skill** is ready to be used.

 ```
 if (Input.GetKeyDown(KeyCode.R))